 In a controlled and safe environment, teens can be convinced that they’re away from their triggers and fears and can begin working on their phobia in a calm and relaxed manner.
 It will take time to completely comfortable with the new environment, but a place away from their usual day-to-day can help teens struggling with phobias.

 It’s important for parents and teens alike to understand that teen phobia treatment doesn’t force anything onto the teen – it’s a step-by-step process, and therapists are careful not to subject their patients to something that might amount in a massive setback.

 The love I have for each and every member of the Paradigm Malibu staff is too great to express.
 Their knowledge, compassion and love for my son has made all the difference.
 Highly recommend

 How long will my phobia last if I don’t get teen phobia treatment?

-It’s hard to say how long your phobia will last if you don’t get treatment, because this differs for each individual.
-However, among the people who do seek treatment, those who do so earlier, rather than later, tend to have quicker relief from the symptoms.
+It’s hard to say how long your phobia will last if you don’t get treatment, because this differs for everyone.
+However, among the people who do seek treatment, those who do so earlier rather than later tend to have quicker relief from the symptoms.